sparkletown/sparkle/scripts/README.md

 # Scripts: Scripts for variosu Sparkly things

-Most script shave usage instructions.
+Most scripts have usage instructions.

 However some of these scripts require a file called `prodAccountKey.json`.